Ibrahim-Elsayed-27/Smart-Garage-System-ARM_Based/README.md

 :arrow_forward: Simulation is done using Proteus, check it out!

 :arrow_forward: src folder is project's COTS folder following standard layered architecture hierarchy.

+:arrow_forward: A fully detailed presentation discussing project idea, key values, our future vision and much more is included too, don't miss it out :smiley: